loopermallee/g1-basis-android/README.md

 ## Example
 The **example** module contains a Compose application that demonstrates use of the service.
 The application can seamlessly and reliably discover, connect and disconnect, and send commands to glasses.
+Because the application is a standalone example, it includes both the client and service modules.

 *(more details coming soon)*